History of Manny Machado in Timeline

 2021: All-Star Game Selection and Season Performance

 In 2021, Manny Machado was named to the MLB All-Star Game and finished the season with a .278 batting average, 28 home runs, and 106 RBIs.
-He also led the National League with 11 sacrifice flies.

-February 28, 2023: Signed contract extension with Padres
+February 28, 2023: Signed 11-year contract extension with Padres

 On February 28, 2023, Machado signed an 11-year contract extension with the Padres for $350 million, including a full no-trade provision, keeping him with the team through 2033.

-On July 27, 2024, Machado achieved his 1,000th career RBI while playing at Camden Yards, driving in three runs to contribute to the Padres' 9-4 victory.
+On July 27, 2024, Machado homered for his 1,000th career RBI at Camden Yards, driving in three runs in the Padres' 9-4 win.

-April 8, 2025: 1,000th career run
+April 8, 2025: 1,000th Career Run